buildfoundation/mainframer/docs/OPTIONS.md

  * Be aware that it is similar but not the same as `.gitignore`.
  * Refer to [rsync `Include/exclude pattern rules`](https://download.samba.org/pub/rsync/rsync.html).
 * Required: no.
-* Commit into VCS: yes.
+* Commit into version control system: yes.

 #### `localignore`